-- They will consider the number and age range of children, those who are potentially at greater risk of harm and how often they access the IT system. https://windmillhill.school/wp-content/uploads/2023/04/Online-Safety-and-Acceptable-Use-Policy.pdf - Safeguarding is embedded within the curriculum - The school prevent people who pose a risk of harm from working with children by following safer recruitment practices, ensuring the Headteacher, as well as other staff and governors involved in recruitment and induction have completed 'Safer Recruitment' training. - There are procedures in place to manage allegations against teachers, Headteacher, volunteers, governors and other staff, including supply staff, that may meet the harm threshold, - There are procedures in place to manage low level concerns and allegations relating to adults in school, which do not meet the harm threshold. - Staff in school are aware of, and policies reflect, an understanding of specific issues such as child on child abuse and safeguarding children with disabilities and special educational needs, domestic abuse, physical, sexual or emotional abuse and neglect. - All practice and procedures operate with the best interests of the child at their heart. - they always have a designated teacher to promote the education of Looked After (and post looked after) Children (LAC / CLA) - All staff are aware of safeguarding issues and vulnerabilities associated with LAC and Post LAC - Governing body, along with the school's senior leadership team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure, in keeping with the requirements set out in KCSIE.
+- Safeguarding is embedded within the curriculum. - The school prevent people who pose a risk of harm from working with children by following safer recruitment practices, ensuring the Headteacher, as well as other staff and governors involved in recruitment and induction have completed 'Safer Recruitment' training. - There are procedures in place to manage allegations against teachers, headteacher, volunteers, governors and other staff, including supply staff, that may meet the harm threshold, - There are procedures in place to manage low level concerns and allegations relating to adults in school, which do not meet the harm threshold. - Staff in school are aware of, and policies reflect, an understanding of specific issues such as child on child abuse and safeguarding children with disabilities and special educational needs. - All practice and procedures operate with the best interests of the child at their heart. - They always have a designated teacher to promote the education of Looked After (and post looked after) Children (LAC / CLA). - All staff are aware of safeguarding issues and vulnerabilities associated with LAC and Post - Governing body, along with the school's senior leadership team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure, in keeping with the requirements set out in KCSIE.
 This includes ensuring that the provision has effective safeguarding policy/procedures/training in place for all staff.
 The provision follows safer recruitment processes and have clear allegation management processes.
 Pupils who attend alternative provisions can often have complex needs and it is important that these settings are aware of the additional risk of harm that their pupils may be vulnerable to, and appropriate risk assessments/support plans are in place where pupils access provision offsite.